-3.7 Closure Schedule
+3.7 CLOSURE SCHEDULE

-As required in 40 CFR §257.102(b)(1)(vi), the estimated schedules for closure of the SRH Pond, BAPs, EP, FAL, and PDP are shown in Tables 1 through 5, respectively.
+As required in 40 CFR §257.102(b)(1)(vi), the estimated schedules for closure of the SRHP, BAPs, EP, FAL, and PDP are shown in Tables 1 through 5, respectively.
 In accordance with 40 CFR§ 257.102(b)(1)(vi), each of the schedules includes the sequential steps necessary to close the CCR unit, major milestones, and an estimate of the year in which closure activities will be completed.

 Due to the anticipated permitting and construction schedule, CPS Energy expects to extend the closure period beyond the six month timeframe for completing closure of the FAL specified in 40 CFR §257.102(f)(1)(i).
-At the time of closure, CPS Energy will submit extension(s) when and if appropriate.
+CPS Energy will submit extension(s) for the FAL when appropriate.